nylander/birdscanner2/README.md

 - **6.4.
 Detach the screen session** (Ctrl-A + Ctrl-D)

-Jobs on the cluster can be monitored with command `jobinfo`.

 Re-attaching to the screen session is done with `screen -R birdscanner2`.
 When the workflow is finished, remember to exit the screen session!

+Jobs on the cluster can be monitored with command `jobinfo`.
+Or, perhaps better:

+    $ squeue --user=$USER -M snowy,rackham --format="%.8i %.50j %.8u %.8T %.10M %.10l %.9P %.6D %.16R"

 ## Run time